Psifi-Solutions/csrf-sync/README.md

   }, // Used to store the token in state. size = 128, // The size of the generated tokens in bits });

+// NOTE THE VALUES ABOVE ARE THE DEFAULTS.
+// THE ABOVE IS THE SAME AS DOING:

+const csrfSyncProtection = csrfSync();
 ```

 <h3>Processing as a form</h3>